microsoft/CausalGrid/README.md

 # Project
-Tools for finding heterogeneous treatment effects (and means) based on partitioning the covariate/feature space via full cross cuts and solved via greedy search.
-These splits go across the entire sample rather than done on increasingly smaller blocks (as [Causal Tree])(https://github.com/susanathey/causalTree) does).
+Tools for finding heterogeneous treatment effects (and means) based on partitioning the covariate/feature space via full cross-cuts and solved via greedy search.
+A typical usage would be analyzing and experiment to find the high-level subgroups (a coarse partition that is useful to humans) that differ in their estimated treatment effects.

+This package is inspired by, and uses ideas from, [Causal Tree](https://github.com/susanathey/causalTree) but aims to have the partition be more interpretable and have better accuracy.
+It is slower, though for high-level partitions this is usually not an issue.

 This project is currently in an advanced prototype stage.
 Issues may still be found in common usage.
 Please create issues for these!